Business Financing for Retail Stores

 Other Provincial and Federal Programs

 In addition to the CSBFP, there are other government programs available to support the Canadian retail industry.
-The Canada Emergency Business Account (CEBA), provides interest-free loans to those impacted by COVID-19.
-Provincial support programs, such as the Ontario Small Business Support Grant or the Quebec Small Business Support Program, which offer business loans for retail stores.
-A smaller loan may be on option depending on their capital.
+The Canada Emergency Business Account (CEBA) provides interest-free loans to those impacted by COVID-19.
+Provincial support programs, such as the Ontario Small Business Support Grant and the Quebec Small Business Support Program, also offer business loans for retail stores.
+A smaller loan may be an option depending on their capital.

 Some industry-specific programs, such as the Canada Retail Innovation Challenge, support retail stores in adopting innovative technologies and practices.

-Retail stores interested in accessing government programs and support should research available options and contact their local government or business financing povider for more information.
+Retail stores interested in accessing government programs and support should research available options and contact their local government or business financing provider for more information.

 Future Outlook